 Knowing The Possible Revenue Streams

-Membership fees will be your basic source of income.
-Taking in mind what co-workers would need to get from a coworking space, you can offer a variety of membership or subscription plans to meet their needs.
-The majority shared spaces have time-based membership plans that include hourly, daily, monthly and annual rentals to all services provided in the space.
-The longer the user stays, the lower the fee gets.
+Obviously, as a coworking space membership fees will be your primary source of income.
+Most shared work spaces have time-based membership plans that include hourly, daily, monthly and annual rentals to all services provided in the space.
 You can choose compelling labels for your plans, such as “light”, “flexible” or “premium” members to give a hint of what is covered under a fee.
 Drop-ins, those that haven’t booked in advance and those that aren’t interested in a longer plan typically don’t get to use the benefits of a loyalty discount.

 Daily, weekly, and other time-limited passes don’t need to include all that you offer.
 For instance, a drop-in would hardly likely need a locker and a pre-payment to your weekly brunch menu.
 On the other hand, a startup on an annual plan would probably take most of your space and ask for maximum benefits.

 If your coworking space is open 24/7, attract customers in downtime periods by offering special discounts — for instance, 25 percent off on night time passes for the period between 8 p.m. and 8 a.m.
 But keep in mind that working at night may cost more on your side, so always calculate those extras in the discounts.

 Another way to classify your membership fees is resource-based.
 For example, you can offer plans such as:

 - Small private office

 In this way, visitors can choose the type of environment that fits best.
 Some of the above options are more social while others are more secluded.
 Coworking spaces should cater to both .